Maternal health: Long-term effects for the mother

 Maternal health problems include complications from childbirth that do not result in death.
 For every woman that dies during childbirth, approximately 20 develop infection, injury, or disability.
 Around 75% of women who die in childbirth would be alive today if they had access to pregnancy prevention and healthcare interventions.
-Black women are more likely to experience pregnancy related deaths as well as receiving less effective medical care during pregnancy.
+Black women are more likely to experience pregnancy-related deaths as well as to receive less effective medical care during pregnancy.

+Women who have chronic hypertension before their pregnancy are at increased risk of complications such as premature birth, low birthweight or stillbirth.
+Women who have high blood pressure and had complications in their pregnancy have three times the risk of developing cardiovascular disease compared to women with normal blood pressure who had no complications in pregnancy.
+Monitoring pregnant women's blood pressure can help prevent both complications and future cardiovascular diseases.

 Almost 50% of the births in developing countries still take place without a medically skilled attendant to aid the mother, and the ratio is even higher in South Asia.
 Women in Sub-Saharan Africa mainly rely on traditional birth attendants (TBAs), who have little or no formal health care training.
 In recognition of their role, some countries and non-governmental organizations are making efforts to train TBAs in maternal health topics, in order to improve the chances for better health outcomes among mothers and babies.

 Breastfeeding provides women with several long-term benefits.
 Women who breastfeed experience better glucose levels, lipid metabolism, and blood pressure, and lose pregnancy weight faster than those who do not.
 Additionally, women who breastfeed experience lower rates of breast cancer, ovarian cancer, and type 2 diabetes.
 However, it is important to keep in mind that breastfeeding provides substantial benefits to women who are not infected with HIV.
 In countries where HIV/AIDS rates are high, such as South Africa and Kenya, the virus is a leading cause of maternal mortality, especially in mothers who breastfeed.
 A complication is that many HIV-infected mothers cannot afford formula, and thus have no way of preventing transmission to the child through breast milk or avoiding health risks for themselves.
 In cases like this, mothers have no choice but to breastfeed their infants regardless of their knowledge of the harmful effects.

-Maternal Mortality Rate (MMR)
+Maternal Mortality Rate

 Worldwide, the Maternal Mortality Ratio (MMR), which is defined as deaths per 100,000 live births per time-period, has decreased, with South-East Asia seeing the most dramatic decrease of 59% and Africa seeing a decline of 27%.
 There are no regions that are on track to meet the Millennium Development Goal of decreasing maternal mortality by 75% by the year 2015.